 You can filter data displayed in a grid to reduce the amount of data shown, or to exclude data that you do not wish to see.
 By default, these filters only apply for the current viewer and session, but filters may be saved as part of a grid view if desired.

 - Click on a column name and select Filter.

 Filter by Value

-tab, you can directly select one or more individual values using checkboxes.
+tab by default.
+Here, you can directly select one or more individual values using checkboxes.
 Click on a label to select only a single value, add or remove additional values by clicking on checkboxes.

 Filtering expressions available in dropdowns vary by datatype and context.
 Possible filters include, but are not limited to:

 - Presence or absence of a value for that row